Another Europe Is Possible: Connections to other political groups

-Another Europe is Possible has received support from the Labour pressure group Momentum, several senior members of Momentum, such as former Momentum steering group member Michael Chessum, have also been highly involved in the organisation.
+Another Europe Is Possible has received support from the Labour pressure group Momentum, several senior members of Momentum, such as former Momentum steering group member Michael Chessum, have also been highly involved in the organisation.
 The group is also connected to the Labour Campaign for Free Movement.
-The organisation's relationship to the UK Labour Party was highlighted in The Clarion.
-DiEM25 also has close links to the organisation, and has frequently collaborated with it in the past.
-In 2016, Greek politician Yanis Varoufakis published an open letter expressing his hope that members of Another Europe is Possible would join his pan-European progressive platform.
-Reflecting the fact that views concerning the United Kingdom's relationship with the European Union, and the nature of the EU more broadly, vary both between and within different strains of political thought, Another Europe is Possible has been both supported and criticised by progressive and conservative organisations.
-Thus, while it does demonstrate links to certain political groups, it is not a clear-cut matter or one which falls neatly along party political lines.
+The organisation's relationship to the Labour Party was highlighted in The Clarion.
+Democracy in Europe Movement 2025 (DiEM25) has close links to the organisation as well and has frequently collaborated with it in the past.
+In 2016, Greek politician Yanis Varoufakis published an open letter expressing his hope that members of Another Europe Is Possible would join DiEM25, his pan-European progressive platform.
+Reflecting the fact that views concerning the United Kingdom's relationship with the European Union, and the nature of the EU more broadly, vary both between and within different strains of political thought, Another Europe Is Possible has been both supported and criticised by progressive and conservative organisations.

-Senior members of Another Europe is Possible are also linked to Global Justice Now, European Alternatives, and Open Labour.
+Senior members of Another Europe Is Possible are also linked to Global Justice Now, European Alternatives, and Open Labour.
 The group has received support from leading figures within the Green Party of England and Wales, including Caroline Lucas and Amelia Womack.
-Another Europe is Possible has also been involved in joint campaigns with The 3 Million, a migrant rights advocacy group.
-The group has also been connected to the 'Stop Trump Coalition', a protest group which was highly critical of President Donald Trump's 2018 visit to the United Kingdom.
+Another Europe Is Possible has also been involved in joint campaigns with The 3 Million, a migrant rights advocacy group.
+The group has also been connected to the Stop Trump Coalition, a protest group which was highly critical of President of the United States Donald Trump's 2018 visit to the United Kingdom.